renovatebot/renovate/docs/development/triage-guide.md

 ### Assign issues

-You can assign an issue to yourself, or to somebody else, so that others know who's going to work on the issue.
+You can assign an issue to yourself, or to somebody else, so that others know who is going to work on the issue.
 GitHub allows issues to be assigned to:

 - any project collaborator, or